rpalo/100-days-of-code/log.md

 **Thoughts**: I'm really learning a lot.
 Who would have thought this 100 days of code would be so JavaScript focused!

 **Link(s) to work**:  [JavaScript30](https://github.com/rpalo/JavaScript30) and [What the FlexBox!](https://flexbox.io)

+### Day 9: January 18, 2017

+**Today's Progress**: Updated my personal blog site!
+Got all of the styling and highlighting all fixed up along with some shwoopy Javascript courtesy of Wes Bos's class!

+**Thoughts**:  This is very exciting.
+I am definitely becoming more of a finisher with this 100 days of code.

+**Link(s) to work**: [My BLOG!](http://assertnotmagic.com)  (Link should work about 24 hours from this post.)